 Many conditions can cause delirium including:

-- Underlying illness, including migraines, seizures, infections, a very high fever, and problems with the thyroid or adrenal glands.
+- Underlying new or chronic illness, including, seizures, infections, a very high fever, and/or problems with the thyroid or adrenal glands.

 - Adverse effects of medications.